-- 1. Obtaining an examination by stealing or collusion; - 2.
-Discovering the content of an examination before it is given; - 3.
-Using an unauthorized source of information (notes, textbook, text messaging, internet) during an examination, quiz, or homework assignment; - 4.
-Entering an office or building to obtain unfair advantage; - 5.
-Taking an examination for another; - 6.
-Altering grade records; - 7.
-Copying another's work during an examination or on a homework assignment; - 8.
-Rewriting another student's work in Peer Editing so that the writing is no longer the original student's;

-9. Taking pictures of a test, test answers, or someone else's paper.
+- 1. Obtaining an examination by stealing or collusion; - Discovering the content of an examination before it is given; - Using an unauthorized source of information (notes, textbook, text messaging, internet) during an examination, quiz, or homework assignment; - Entering an office or building to obtain unfair advantage; - Taking an examination for another; - Altering grade records; - Copying another's work during an examination or on a homework assignment; 7. - Rewriting another student's work in Peer Editing so that the writing is no longer the original student's; - Taking pictures of a test, test answers, or someone else's paper.

-Pro-Tip: Self-plagiarism is a thing.
 Do not attempt to submit an assignment for this course that you also submitted to another course without my express approval.